dell/terraform-provider-powerscale/docs/resources/snapshot_restore.md

 resource "powerscale_snapshot_restore" "test" {
   copy_params = {
     directory = {
-      source      = "Path of the snapshot to copy" destination = "Path of the destination"
+      source      = "Path of the snapshot to copy" # e.g. /namespace/ifs/.snapshot/snapshot_name/directory
+      destination = "Path of the destination"      # '/' is not required at the start e.g. ifs/dest
       overwrite   = true
     }
   }